Jeefrect/CamX/README.md

 # CamX Mod for CarX Drift Racing Online!
 ![CamX](https://github.com/user-attachments/assets/d67d4397-85e5-4327-8d0f-64b445f089a7)

-Create stunning cinematic videos with the CamX tool for CarX Drift Racing Online!
+Create beautiful cinematic videos with the CamX tool for CarX Drift Racing Online!
 >This is an experimental version of the mod, and it will be continuously improved over the next year.

 - Cam Paths — Create smooth camera movements using splines.